crys-cross/ethernaut-attacks/README.md

 - Claim ownership of the contract and drain its balance to zero.

 #### SOLUTION:
-- Change the Fallback level address to your instance.
-Run attackFallback.ts with (yarn hardhat scripts/attackFallback.ts --network goerli) to run it in goerli network and wait for it to pass.
+- There are two ways visible in the contract in claiming ownership. one is through contribute() function and the receive() function.
+It is more realistic to attack receive() since we need to match 1000 ETH in order to meet contribute() condition to become owner.To activate receive(), Player needs to send a transaction of ETH directly to the contract which is provided in the script.
+Change the Fallback level address to your instance.
+Run attackFallback.ts with (yarn hardhat scripts/attackFallback.ts) to run it and wait for it to pass.

 #### FILES:
 - attackFallback.ts - scripts